Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Experiments

-\textbf{Evaluation Settings.} Prior work such as ACT~\cite{zhao2023learning} and DP~\cite{chi2023diffusion} typically adopts a single-task setting, training an independent policy for each task.
-While this avoids inter-task interference and simplifies optimization, it sidesteps the central challenges of multi-task imitation learning: handling behavioral multi-modality, coping with noisy trajectories across heterogeneous tasks, and resolving cross-task conflicts and distribution shifts when sharing one policy.
-To directly evaluate these aspects, we primarily train and evaluate our method in a multi-task setting, and additionally report single-task results for ACT~\cite{zhao2023learning} and DP~\cite{chi2023diffusion} for comparison.
+\textbf{Evaluation Settings.} Previous methods such as ACT~\cite{zhao2023learning} and DP~\cite{chi2023diffusion} train separate policies per task, avoiding inter-task interference but sidestepping key challenges of multi-task imitation learning—namely, handling behavioral multi-modality, noisy trajectories, and distribution shifts under a shared policy.
+To directly evaluate these challenges, we train and test our method in a multi-task setting, and include single-task results for ACT and DP for comparison.